Using predictive multiplicity to measure individual performance within the AI Act: How to measure and evaluate predictive multiplicity

 \subsection{Small, diverse Rashomon sets can go a long way}

-In the previous Sections \ref{sec:experiment_dataset_multiplicity} and \ref{sec:experiment_treefarms}, we have seen that even small Rashomon sets estimate conflict ratios and $\delta$-ambiguity surprisingly well.
-Specifically, in our experiments on ACSEmployment (Figure~\ref{fig:ACSEmployment_DT}), standard and $\delta$-ambiguities converge very early, suggesting that a small Rashomon set suffices to be representative.
+In the previous Sections \ref{sec:experiment_dataset_multiplicity} and \ref{sec:experiment_treefarms}, we have seen that even small Rashomon sets estimate conflict ratios and $\delta$-ambiguities surprisingly well.
+Specifically, in our experiments on ACSEmployment (Figure~\ref{fig:ACSEmployment_DT}), standard and $\delta$-ambiguities converge very early in terms of the Rashomon set size, suggesting that a small Rashomon set suffices to be representative.
 It is not by a high number of models that diversity is obtained, but through the combined effects of dataset and parametric multiplicity.
-Similarly, in Figure~\ref{fig:Xin_comparison}, we have seen that the $\delta$-ambiguities of the ad-hoc approach with only $500$ models get very close to those of TreeFarms with over $2$ Million models.
+Similarly, in Figure~\ref{fig:Xin_comparison}, we have seen that already small Rashomon sets retrieved by the ad-hoc approach can suffice to closely approximate the $\delta$-ambiguities of TreeFarms with roughly $2$ Million models.

 Taken together, our findings suggest that practitioners can obtain reasonably good approximations of predictive multiplicity using a relatively small number of models, provided they account for all important factors of multiplicity.